 One of my favorite spots to visit is the Gumbo Limbo Nature Center.

 Boca Raton has a diverse restaurant scene that is sure to please any pallet.

 As a coastal city, Boca Raton has access to some of the freshest saltwater fish you can find.

 The modern town center of Boca Raton is Mizner Square.
 The shopping district includes many upscale restaurants and shops.

-The Centre for the Arts at Mizner Park is located at the north end, which includes the Boca Raton Museum of Art and an amphitheater.
+The Centre for the Arts at Mizner Park is located at the north end, which includes the Boca Raton Museum of Art.